natehaus12/pythonProject/README.md

 - verify the places input by the user are real places
 - connect this with a real database to link the mortgages to more realistic price ranges
+- make the randomizer available for any number not just 5